 [66:3] The prophet had trusted some of his wives with a certain statement, then one of them spread it, and God let him know about it.
 He then informed his wife of part of the issue, and disregarded part.
 She asked him, “Who informed you of this?”
 He said, “I was informed by the Omniscient, Most Cognizant.”

 [66:8] O you who believe, you shall repent to God a firm repentance.
 Your Lord will then remit your sins and admit you into gardens with flowing streams.
 On that day, God will not disappoint the prophet and those who believed with him.
 Their light will radiate in front of them and to their right.
 They will say, “Our Lord, perfect our light for us, and forgive us; You are Omnipotent.”

 Note: Those who believe and uphold Quran and follow it to lead a righteous life will go to Heaven.

 [66:9] O prophet, struggle against the disbelievers and the hypocrites and be stern with them.
 Their abode is Gehenna, and a miserable destiny.

 Muhammad’s duty as a messenger of God

 As a messenger, the key role of Muhammad was to faithfully deliver the final message without explaining it but he had to use it for himself as well to establish appropriate belief in his heart and perfect his religious practices to develop his own soul for successful return to God being redeemed as he was not more than a warner or different from any other messengers:

-[5:99] The messenger has no obligation except the conveyance.
+[5:99] Not on the messenger except the conveyance.
 And God knows what you reveal and what you conceal.